adriahnogementa/birdpark/README.md

 #### API Documentation
 - The API documentation is available using Swagger/OpenAPI.
 - Access the documentation at `http://localhost:8080/swagger-ui.html`.

-#### Contribution Guidelines
-- Fork the repository.
-- Create a new branch for your changes: `git checkout -b feature/new-feature`.
-- Make your changes and commit them: `git commit -m "Add new feature"`.
-- Push to the branch: `git push origin feature/new-feature`.
-- Submit a pull request.

-#### Known Issues
-- Ticket purchasing feature is not implemented.
-- Design of the user interface is basic and may require improvements.

 #### License
 This project is licensed under the [MIT License](LICENSE).